Amman

 Trinitae's cosmetics offering extends beyond soaps to include a few other skincare products, all made with organic local ingredients, from plants and oils to salts of the Dead Sea.
 It's a heaven of luxurious organic goods of the highest quality.
 Gift sets are available.

 The downtown, or Al Balad, is one's best bet for finding great bargains in Amman.
 The area is abundantly dotted with all manner of shops and stores, selling clothing, accessories, intricate jewellery, herbs, and various edibles.
-Haggling is expected — count on bringing the original price down by at least its half, unless the specific locale has a fixed-price policy.
+Haggling is expected — count on bringing the original price down by at least half, unless the specific locale has a fixed-price policy.

 The Centre sets out to support communities of Jordan's 8 natural reserves, protected areas inhabited by families who produce the merchandise sold at the on-site shop.
 Profits from crafts, jewellery, herbs, and jams (and all other pieces) constitute the communities' incomes.
 Wild Jordan Centre also houses an esteemed cafe with splendid city panoramas.